CDSLab/IDUG2015/AnomalyApp/README.md

 We need to create a table in our DashDB for storing the data for our App.
 Lets get that done quickly.

 * On the overview page, click on the DashDB service block in the services section.
 Further, click on the **LAUNCH** button on the upper right corner of the page.
-This will open up the SQLDB console in a new tab.
+This will open up the DashDB console in a new tab.
 * Click on **Tables** on the left panel.
 * In the schema and table name panel, click on the small little circular **+** symbol.
 This will enable you to create a new table.
 * In the right side textbox paste the following DDL statement and click **Run DDL**